-The Annual Operating Plan for 2016-2017 preserves the scenic and aesthetic qualities of Mount Sunapee by maintaining the general character of the area with the proposed summer recreational activities, and by maintaining the facilities for the alpine skiing experience in winter recreational activities.
+The Annual Operating Plan for 2018-2019 preserves the scenic and aesthetic qualities of Mount Sunapee by maintaining the general character of the area with its summer recreational activities, and by maintaining the facilities for the alpine skiing experience in winter recreational activities.

-The planning efforts and the choices of recreational activities in the proposed Summer Recreational Program are designed to be consistent with the natural setting and essential character of Mount Sunapee.
+The planning efforts and the choices of recreational activities in the 2012 Summer Recreational Program are designed to be consistent with the natural setting and overall character of Mount Sunapee.